tedneward/Azgaarnoth/Creatures/Lich.md

 >
 >***Disrupt Life (Costs 3 Actions).*** Each non-undead creature within 20 feet of the lich must make a DC 18 Constitution saving throw against this magic, taking 21 (6d6) necrotic damage on a failed save, or half as much damage on a successful one.
 >

+### A Lich's Lair
+A lich often haunts the abode it favored in life, such as a lonely tower, a haunted ruin, or an academy of black magic.
+Alternatively, some liches construct secret tombs filled with powerful guardians and traps.

+Everything about a lich’s lair reflects its keen mind and wicked cunning, including the magic and mundane traps that secure it.
+Undead, constructs, and bound demons lurk in shadowy recesses, emerging to destroy those who dare to disturb the lich’s work.

+A lich encountered in its lair has a challenge rating of 22 (41,000 XP).

->### Lair Actions
+#### Lair Actions
->
->n initiative count 20 (losing initiative ties), the lich can take a lair action to cause one of the following magical effects; the lich can’t use the same effect two rounds in a row:
+On initiative count 20 (losing initiative ties), the lich can take a lair action to cause one of the following magical effects; the lich can’t use the same effect two rounds in a row:

->
-> The lich rolls a d8 and regains a spell slot of that level or lower.
+* The lich rolls a d8 and regains a spell slot of that level or lower.
 If it has no spent spell slots of that level or lower, nothing happens.

->
-> The lich targets one creature it can see within 30 feet of it.
+* The lich targets one creature it can see within 30 feet of it.
 A crackling cord of negative energy tethers the lich to the target.
 Whenever the lich takes damage, the target must make a DC 18 Constitution saving throw.
 On a failed save, the lich takes half the damage (rounded down), and the target takes the remaining damage.
 This tether lasts until initiative count 20 on the next round or until the lich or the target is no longer in the lich’s lair.

->
-> The lich calls forth the spirits of creatures that died in its lair.
+* The lich calls forth the spirits of creatures that died in its lair.
 These apparitions materialize and attack one creature that the lich can see within 60 feet of it.
 The target must succeed on a DC 18 Constitution saving throw, taking 52 (15d6) necrotic damage on a failed save, or half as much damage on a success.
 The apparitions then disappear.
->

-### A Lich's Lair
-A lich often haunts the abode it favored in life, such as a lonely tower, a haunted ruin, or an academy of black magic.
-Alternatively, some liches construct secret tombs filled with powerful guardians and traps.Everything about a lich’s lair reflects its keen mind and wicked cunning, including the magic and mundane traps that secure it.
-Undead, constructs, and bound demons lurk in shadowy recesses, emerging to destroy those who dare to disturb the lich’s work.A lich encountered in its lair has a challenge rating of 22 (41,000 XP).

-#### Lair Actions

 #### Regional Effects